arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 It was a matter of a feeling: some shapes felt right in this typeface, while others – even when they typically should be written in a different way – felt wrong.
 I had the pleasure of consulting with fellow Cyrillic type designers [Maria Doreuli](https://contrastfoundry.com/), [Krista Radoeva](https://www.instagram.com/kristaradoeva/), and [Alexei Vanyashin](http://www.110design.ru/), and most of the time “the feeling” of right and wrong shapes was the same for us.

-In Bulgarian and Serbian languages, which usually have some conventional shapes that differ from default Cyrillic, I had to give my attention to the unexpected ones: for example, the Bulgarian **t** that is usually the same shape as Latin **m**.
-I had to adjust it, as in this particular style and font it felt like it might be confused with Cyrillic “m”.
+In Bulgarian and Serbian languages, which usually have some conventional shapes that differ from default Cyrillic, I had to give my attention to the unexpected ones: for example, the Bulgarian **t** that is usually the same shape as the Latin **m**.
+I had to adjust it, as in this particular style and font it felt like it might be confused with the Cyrillic **m**.

 <figure>
     <img loading="lazy" src="assets/cyr_4-m.png" alt="Bulgarian “т” and “м” versus the “m” in Latin" title="Bulgarian “т” and “м” versus the “m” in Latin">